Our Academics: Things To Know

 The Bible is the written revelation of God for people.
 It provides the foundation of our faith in Jesus Christ, the standard of truth by which all other truth is measured, and the practical guide for life today.
 In kindergarten through 12th grade Bible is taught as a separate subject.
 Just as important, however, the truths of the Scriptures are integrated in the content of all classes, recess, extra-curricular activities, and in the handling of all school affairs.

 The curriculum used at Cedar Valley Christian School addresses needs of students in the areas of spiritual, mental, physical and social development.
 We view the student as a whole person, and therefore no particular area of development should be isolated or omitted.
 While the basic traditional subjects of reading, writing, mathematics, history, science and reasoning are pursued, we attempt to help each student seek to:

-Service Projects completed by our elementary classes are a way we aim to instill in each child not only a love for Jesus but also a love in action for others.
-Some of the projects they will do include:
+Service Projects completed by our classes and students are a way we aim to instill in each child not only a love for Jesus but also a love in action for others.
+Some of the projects they may participate in include: